ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 Architecture Design Decisions
 ==============================

-This document provides an overview of the architecture of the SKA Integration Test Harness and the principles behind it.
+This document provides an overview of the SKA Integration Test Harness architecture and its principles.
 It is intentionally written as a high-level document, to provide a general understanding of the design decisions and the conventions used in the test harness, more